 What is Household Hazardous Waste (HHW)?

-Some businesses generate very little hazardous waste and may be eligible to participate in the Very Small Quantity Generator (VSQG) Program.
-The Program is designed to provide an inexpensive hazardous waste disposal option to these companies, non-profits, and other entities instead of contracting with a commercial hazardous waste management firm.
+Some entities generate very little hazardous waste and may be eligible to participate in the Very Small Quantity Generator (VSQG) Program.
+The Program is designed to provide an inexpensive hazardous waste disposal option to businesses, schools, non-profits, and other entities.

 The Program operates by appointment only.